jaderigby/Roastman/README.md

 A collection's Settings file (the python file in the collection folder) can take the following parameters:

-- Show token call: You can add `"show": True` to the Token settings, if you want the token call, or "handshake" to output to the command line.
+- Show token call: You can add `"show": "true"` to the Token settings, if you want the token call, or "handshake" to output to the command line.
 Below is an example of a token configured in this way:

 ```
 {